The Night Manager (Indian TV series): Plot

-Two years later, Shaan now lives a reclusive life in Shimla, working as a night manager in a star resort.
-He is constantly haunted by his failure of not being able to save Safina back in Dhaka.
-However, one day, his superior tells him that Shelly, along with his associates, is coming to stay in the resort for a few days.
-Once they arrive, Shaan collects strong information, from the trash in his room, and mails it to Lipika.
+Two years later, Shaan now lives as a recluse in Shimla, working as a night manager in a star resort.
+He is constantly haunted by his failure to protect Safina.
+One day, his superior tells him that Shelly, along with his associates, is coming to stay in the hotel for a few days.
+Once they arrive, Shaan collects information from the trash in his room and mails it to Lipika.
 Over the course of his stay, Shelly constantly runs into Shaan.
-Each time, he is impressed with Shaan's demeanor.
-He even gives his coat to Shaan, as token of remembrance, as he leaves the resort.
+Each time, he is impressed with Shaan's demeanour.
+He even gives his coat to Shaan, as a token of remembrance, as he leaves the resort.
 The next day, Shaan is visited by an undercover Lipika, who has now been demoted to the archives section of the agency.
 They both decide to infiltrate Shelly's syndicate.
 After a dramatic set-up orchestrated by Lipika and her co-worker, Sarang, Shaan is able to reach Sri Lanka, by posing as an international runaway, to get close to Shelly.

 He saves his son, Taha, in a fake kidnapping planned by Lipika.
 However, to further make it look real, he purposefully gets injured.
-Upon seeing and searching Shaan, both Shelly and his righ-hand man, Brij Pal alias BJ, find a Sri Lankan passport with a different alias, on him.
+Upon seeing and searching Shaan, both Shelly and his right-hand man, Brij Pal alias BJ, find a Sri Lankan passport with a different alias, on him.
 They decide to take him with them, for his recuperation.
 Shaan, as a result, successfully infiltrates Shelly's gang and succeeds in creating chaos amongst them.
 Shaan eventually finds out that Shelly is on the verge of bankruptcy and plans to go to Riyadh, to meet Bargati, an oil baron, with the hopes of making a deal with him.
-He also finds out that he has an Indian partner going by the alias, Indra Dhanush.
-Using Shelly's lawyer, G. V., Lipika plants a set-up in Riyadh, to get BJ arrested, under homosexuality, which is banned in the Middle East.
-After it is successful, Shelly, with no other way out, offers Shaan the CEO position, which was previously occupied by BJ, for 30 days.
-Intending to take him out from the inside, Shaan happily agrees to the offer.
+He also finds out that he has an Indian partner going by the alias Indra Dhanush.
+Using Shelly's lawyer, G. V., Lipika plants a set-up in Riyadh, to get BJ arrested.
+Shelly, with no other way out, offers Shaan the CEO position, which was previously occupied by BJ, for 30 years.
+Intending to take him out from the inside, Shaan gladly agrees to the offer.